JaimeStarling/Project_Group_Five/README.md

 Our team is committed to successfully collaborating by:
   * Utilizing a custom Slack channel to post updates and share ideas
   * Meeting 2 nights per week in addition to our regular class
-  * Share in all challenges and vicotries as a group
+  * Share in all challenges and victories as a group

 ## Machine Learning ##
 TBD